Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Conclusions

+There is also a new result that emerges from the NC property of space-time, where the corrections predict a new fundamental length at the Planck scale $\Theta\approx 1.523\times10^{-35}\,\mathrm{m}$.
+Then we showed that the NC corrections to the black hole entropy are only significant for smaller ones (as we showed in Fig. \ref{fig5}).
+At the end of the black hole evaporation $r_h \rightarrow 0$, we can still observe a remnant entropy $S^{\Theta}_0$ (see relation \eqref{eq:4.8}).
+This remnant entropy indicates the presence of a microscopic remnant black hole with a minimal mass $\hat{m}_0$.

+We also calculated the correction to the heat capacity.
+Our results indicate a phase transition of NC SBH, where a larger (unstable) black hole evaporates and transits to a smaller (stable) one.
+It is worth noting that as the observational angle $\theta$ changes, the critical point of phase transition changes accordingly (the point where $\hat{C}\rightarrow\infty$), so it is not the same in all directions.

-\item At the end of black hole evaporation, we still have a quantum object with a remnant entropy, interpreted as a microscopic remnant black hole.
+To conclude, the non-commutativity gives us a new scenario of black hole evaporation as we summarize below \begin{itemize} \item The evaporation of a black hole starts at the equator and goes up to the poles. \item At the end of the black hole evaporation, we still have a quantum object with a remnant entropy $S^{\Theta}_0$ with minimum mass $\hat{m}_0=0.5\,l_p$ and event horizon $r_h^{min}=l_p$, interpreted as a microscopic remnant black hole and is thermodynamically stable. \end{itemize}

-\end{itemize} Finally, a detailed analysis of Gibbs free energy for NC SBH shows two extremals: one stable (minimum) corresponding to smaller black holes and the other unstable (maximum) for larger ones, this confirm the previous result obtained by the heat capacity analysis.
-The inclusion of pressure due to NC quantum corrections shows an in-between region during the black hole evaporation (unstable region).
-The variation of pressure shows a swallowtail structure, but the NC geometry makes the curves smoother and shows an inflection point at the critical value $\hat{P}_C$, which means a second-order phase transition, this is consistent with the standard theory of phase transitions.
-The NC parameter $\Theta$ plays then a similar role to a thermodynamical variable.
-We conclude on the existence of a phase transition of NC SBH and predict a new scenario of black hole evaporation and the emergence of a microscopic remnant black hole.
+Finally, a detailed analysis of Helmholtz free energy for NC SBH shows two extremals: one stable (minimum) corresponding to a smaller black hole and another unstable (maximum) for larger ones.
+This confirms the previous result obtained by the heat capacity analysis.
+However, for very small horizon radius ($r_h<\Theta$) we found that the Hawking temperature is negative and therefore not physical for global stability.
+The inclusion of pressure to the NC SBH indicates the same behavior as above, i.e., one minimum (stable) and one maximum (unstable), and these two extremum disappear when $\hat{P}\ll-0.1$.
+The variation of pressure shows a quasi-swallowtail structure, but the NC geometry makes the curves smoother and shows an inflection point at the critical value $\hat{P}_c$ and a similar behavior to the Hawking-Page phase transition is appears, which means a second-order phase transition.
+This is consistent with the standard theory of phase transitions.
+The NC parameter $\Theta$ plays a similar role to a thermodynamical variable.
+We conclude the existence of a phase transition of NC SBH and predict a new scenario of black hole evaporation and the emergence of a microscopic remnant black hole with a minimal mass $\hat{m}_0$.

 \acknowledgments